RonKG/Machine-Learning-Projects-2/1. data_cleaning_project/README.md

 ## Getting Started

 I ran the program on a local machine with latest anaconda installation and pandas 3.6.
-As with all anaconda projects, it's best to run this on a conda virtual enviroment.
+- As with all python\anaconda projects, it's best to run this on a conda virtual enviroment.

 ### Prerequisites